asifk1997/myblog/README.md

 # myblog

-This is an online application like blogger in which the users can create their profiles and write and share their blogs, it is a prototype and will be further improved and new features will be added.
+This is django based online application like blogger in which the users can create their profiles and write and share their blogs, it is a prototype and will be further improved and new features will be added.